Howtoo Logo

 • Use a 10mm wrench to loosen the negative terminal clamp.

-• Lift the negative cable off the battery post and move it aside so it cannot touch the terminal again.
+• Remove the negative cable from the battery and tuck it aside so it cannot spring back.

 • Use a 10mm wrench to loosen the positive terminal clamp.

-• Remove the positive cable and keep it away from the battery.
+• Remove the positive cable and keep it away from metal surfaces.

-• Use a 13mm socket and ratchet to remove the battery hold-down bolt or bracket.
+• Use an 8mm socket and ratchet to remove the battery hold-down fastener.

-• Use a battery carrying strap to lift the battery straight up and out of the tray.
+• Lift the battery straight up and out of the tray.
+Batteries are heavy, so use both hands.

-• Use a wire brush and baking soda solution to clean corrosion from the tray and terminal clamps.
+• Use a battery terminal brush to clean corrosion from the cable ends.

-• Set the new 12V battery, Group 65 into the tray with the terminals in the same orientation as the old one.
+• Place the new battery in the tray with the terminals in the same orientation as the original.

 • Make sure both clamps are fully seated and do not twist by hand.

-• Spray a light coat of battery terminal protectant spray on both terminals.
+• Spray a light coat of battery terminal protector spray on both terminals if available.

 ✅ After Repair

-• Check that the battery warning light is off.
+• Make sure the battery warning light stays off.

 💰 DIY vs Shop Cost